PSU-Research-Computing/psurc-docs/source/getting_started/index.rst

 Research Shares (I-Drive):
 --------------------------
 Research Shares are shared folders that you need to request access to.
-To request access to a share **OR** request a separate research share for you project please go to: `I Drive request form <http://intranet.pdx.edu/oit/i-drive-request>'_
+To request access to a share **OR** request a separate research share for you project please go to: http://intranet.pdx.edu/oit/i-drive-request

 Other Tutorials on Getting Started: